High-level plugin overview

 Features

-• - Dashboard featuring raw and plugin data haptics visualization, FOV advisor and a digital rear-view mirror using SimHub's screen capture (setup info included).
+- - Dashboard featuring raw/plugin haptics visualization, FOV advisor, and a digital rear-view mirror using SimHub screen capture.

 Still to come